pablode/gatling/README.md

 It is exposed as a Hydra render delegate and comes with a standalone that accepts [Universal Scene Description](https://graphics.pixar.com/usd/release/intro.html) (USD) files.
 It is cross-platform\*, GPU-accelerated, and implements the [MaterialX](https://www.materialx.org/index.html), [NVIDIA MDL](https://www.nvidia.com/en-us/design-visualization/technologies/material-definition-language/) and [UsdPreviewSurface](https://graphics.pixar.com/usd/release/spec_usdpreviewsurface.html) material standards.

-Complex BSDFs like Autodesk's Standard Surface and the glTF shading model are supported using MaterialX's MDL code generation backend.
-The MDL SDK then generates evaluation and importance sampling functions as GLSL code, which is compiled to SPIR-V and executed using Vulkan.
+Complex BSDFs like [OpenPBR](https://academysoftwarefoundation.github.io/OpenPBR/), Autodesk's Standard Surface, and the glTF shading model are supported using MaterialX and its MDL code generation backend.
+The MDL SDK is used to generate evaluation and importance sampling functions as GLSL code, which is compiled to SPIR-V and executed with Vulkan.

 \* Hardware ray tracing is required.
 MacOS will be supported [in the future](https://github.com/KhronosGroup/MoltenVK/issues/427).

 ### Build

+There are [prebuilt binaries](https://github.com/pablode/gatling/releases) which can be copied to the `<USD_INSTALL>/plugin/usd` directory.

-You need to
+Alternatively, for a full source build you need to

 - download the <a href="https://developer.nvidia.com/nvidia-mdl-sdk-get-started">MDL SDK</a> (2022.0+) binaries
-- download or build <a href="https://github.com/PixarAnimationStudios/USD/tree/v23.05">USD</a> (22.08+) with MaterialX support
+- download or build <a href="https://github.com/PixarAnimationStudios/USD/tree/v23.11">USD</a> (22.08+) with MaterialX support
 - have NASM 2.13+ or YASM 1.2.0+ in your PATH

 Do a recursive clone of the repository and set up a build folder: